incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 title = "Technical Assessment @ Incubyte"
 +++

 Incubyte is a combined effort of its team.
 Getting involved with us entails bringing your knowledge, curiosity, and authenticity to the table.
-The recruiting process plays a vital role here.
-Our interview evaluation criteria is specifically designed to scout the right people whose technical prowess, culture and mindset align with that of the company.
+Our recruiting process plays a vital role here, and it is carefully designed to identify the right person whose technical prowess, culture and mindset, all align with that of the Company.

-We genuinely care about our core principles and values ([Why Incubyte](https://blog.incubyte.co/blog/why-incubyte/)).
-We are making constant efforts in creating a diverse and nurturing workplace while enabling a culture of constant learning and feedback.
-A place where each team member can thrive, be the best version of themselves while making steady progress in their personal and professional growth.
-Learn in detail about our hiring process here.
+We care about our core values ([Why Incubyte](https://blog.incubyte.co/blog/why-incubyte/)) and are constantly working to create a diverse and nurturing workplace while enabling a culture of constant learning and feedback.
+A place where each team member can thrive, be the best version of themselves while making steady progress in their personal and professional growth towards personal mastery.
+Learn more about our hiring process here.

-The usual interview process at Incubyte is divided into 5 levels:
+The interview process at Incubyte is divided into 5 stages:

+1. Appication
-1. Pre-required learning
+2. Pre-required learning
-2. Call with the People Success Team
+3. Call with the People Success Team
-3. Technical Discussion with our existing team members
+4. Technical Discussion with our existing team members
-4. Technical Assessment
+5. Technical Assessment
-5. Software Craft Round
+6. Software Craft Round

-In this blog, we want to dive deeper into what qualities and key areas we look for in all the above setps, which is our technical assessment:
+In this blog, we talk about what qualities and key areas we look for in all the above setps:

 ## Pre-required Learning
-This step is there to help you through the interview process.
-Before we schedule the first interview, we ask you to go through 3 videos which will set you up for success, and we give you unlimited time to do so.
+After you apply, and your resume has been screened by the People Success Team.
+You will receive an email that lists few concepts and short videos.
+This step exists to align you on what we expect through the interview process.
+This pre-requisite learning email will set you up for success, and we give you unlimited time to go through it.

-Here are the 3 videos we recommend:
+Here are some of the things we recommend:
 - Test-Driven Development: https://www.youtube.com/watch?v=qkblc5WRn-U
 - Software Craftsmanship: https://www.youtube.com/watch?v=c07uQGBZl0A
 - Clean Code: https://www.youtube.com/watch?v=zV079g7Irks&feature=emb_imp_woyt

-In this step we will also shine light upon other skills will help you get through the interview process.
-Like Common Git operations, hands-on knowledge of your IDE and an understanding of a unit testing framework to name a few!
+This step we will also shine light on other skills that will help you clear the interviews.
+For example, knowing common Git operations, hands-on knowledge of your IDE (with shortcuts) and an understanding of a unit testing framework to name a few!

 ## Call with the People Success Team
 In this step we aim to get on the same page with you about the role you are looking for and what we have to offer.
 Being remote-first also means that its so much more important that you and not just align on tech; but also on culture, attitude and core values!
 Our People Success Team are here to listen and help answer any questions you may have about the Company.